Lead climbing: First ascent and redpoint

-The act and desire to 'lead' a climbing route is related to the definition of what is a first ascent (FA), or first free ascent (FFA) in climbing.
-The technical grades assigned to climbing routes are based on the climber 'lead climbing' the route, and not top-roping it.
-If a climber wants to test themselves at a specific technical grade, or set a new technical grade milestone in the sport, then they must 'lead climb' the route.
+In the absence of a free solo of a climb, leading a route is required to satisfy the definition of what is a first ascent (FA), or a first free ascent (FFA), in climbing.
+The technical grades assigned to climbing routes are based on the climber lead-climbing the route, and not top-roping it.
+If a climber wants to test themselves at a specific technical grade, or set a new technical grade milestone in the sport, then they must lead-climb the route.

-Before the arrival of sport-climbing in the early-1980s, traditional climbers frowned upon FFAs where the 'lead climber' had practiced the route beforehand on a top-rope (called headpointing).
+Before the arrival of sport-climbing in the early 1980s, traditional climbers frowned upon FFAs where the lead climber had practiced the route beforehand on a top-rope (called headpointing).
 The arrival of sport-climbing led to the development of the redpoint as the accepted definition of a lead climbing FFA, which includes the practices of headpointing.
-Where a 'lead climber' can redpoint a climbing route on their first attempt and without any prior knowledge, it is called an onsight, which is considered a distinctive redpoint, and is recorded in grade milestones and climbing guidebooks.
+Where a lead climber can redpoint a climbing route on their first attempt and without any prior knowledge, it is called an onsight, which is considered a distinctive redpoint, and is recorded in grade milestones and climbing guidebooks.